farling42/fvtt-import-realmworks/README.md

 New folders will be created in the Scenes, Actors, Journal, Roll Tables and Playlist sections containing the imported data.

-Each *Smart_Image* is converted into a scene, with map pins and scene notes connected to the relevant journal entries.
+Each *Smart_Image* is converted into a scene with Notes connected to the relevant journal entries and whose visibility to players is based on the revealed state from RW.

 Each *Topic* will be converted into a separate Journal Entry, placed in a sub-folder based on the Category of the topic.
+Links to topics which are not observable to players will be displayed as normal text, not links.

 Each *image or embedded file* will be extracted and located in the subdirectory \[data]world/<world-name/realmworksimport  (this default location can be changed in the module settings).
+The first image in a topic will be set as the journal entry's image.

 Each *Audio* snippet will be extracted and placed into a Playlist named after the topic.